 For their contribution to Montreal sports betting, they use the Mise-O-Jeu, which is akin to the Proline from Ontario or other provinces.

 One great thing about Mise-O-Jeu is its availability online.
 And to its credit, it is not a bad platform and easy to navigate.
 They offer a wide variety of games to play from the lotteries to the casino to sports.
-The issue with the Mise-O-Jeu is similar to the issues with other provincial platforms: their minimum two-bet conditions.
+The issue with the Mise-O-Jeu is similar to the issues with other provincial platforms.

 Nonetheless, try out the Mise-O-Jeu for yourself.
-Here are the types of wagers you can make:
+Here are some of the types of wagers you can make: